Michail Tsarev

-Michail Yuryevich Tsarev (Михаил Юрьевич Царев; born June 22, 1986) is a Russian mixed martial artist former fighter in the welterweight division for the Bellator Fighting Championships.
+Michail Yuryevich Tsarev (Михаил Юрьевич Царев; born June 22, 1986) is a Russian mixed martial artist fighter in the welterweight division for the Bellator Fighting Championships.

 Mixed martial arts career

 Early career

 Tsarev made his professional debut in October 2005.
 Tsarev trains with Andrey Koreshkov, Alexander Sarnavskiy, Bellator veteran Alexander Shlemenko and with Sambo World Champion Vener Galiev.

 His biggest victory to date was against American MMA fighter Kyacey Uscola via submission (triangle choke) in first round.

 Bellator Fighting Championships

 In August 2012, it was announced that Tsarev would make his U.S. debut for Bellator Fighting Championships.

 Tsarev faced Tim Welch on September 28, 2012 at Bellator 74.
 This was the opening round of the season seven Welterweight tournament.
 He won via submission in the second round.
 He faced Lyman Good in the semifinals on October 26, 2012 at Bellator 78.
 He lost via controversial TKO in the second round as Tsarev said he had been poked in the right eye, but referee Greg Franklin did not acknowledge it.

 Tsarev faced Douglas Lima in welterweight tournament on January 24, 2013 at Bellator 86 on Spike TV.
 He lost the fight via TKO due to brutal leg kicks in the second round.